Zhengqin-Shu/Zhengqin-Shu.github.io/_posts/2023-09-13-Freshman-Welcome-Gala.md

     The woods were turned into a sailing ship setting off on a faraway voyage.
 </div>

-I am deeply grateful to the friends and teachers who supported me, including Chengzi, Jinwei, Jiawei, and others.
+I am deeply grateful to the friends and teachers who supported me, including Cheng Zi, Jinwei Li, Jiawei Zhang, and others.